fra87/RouterScraper/README.md

 - **release-tests**: Execute all the checks for a release; this target is automatically executed by the other **release-** targets.
 - **release-major**: Release the current version bumping the major index.
-This target needs that the GIT has no uncommitted changes.
+This target needs that the GIT has no uncommitted changes and must be run from the main branch only.
 - **release-minor**: Release the current version bumping the minor index.
-This target needs that the GIT has no uncommitted changes.
+This target needs that the GIT has no uncommitted changes and must be run from the main branch only.
 - **release-patch**: Release the current version bumping the patch index.
-This target needs that the GIT has no uncommitted changes.
+This target needs that the GIT has no uncommitted changes and must be run from the main branch only.
+- **check-git-clean**: Helper recipe that tests if GIT repo is clean
+- **check-git-on-main**: Helper recipe that tests if GIT repo is on main branch

 Note: **bold** targets are PHONY, *italic* ones are files.